MdTanvirHossainTusher/QA_Classifier/README.md

   </tr>
 </table>

 From the above table, we see that, multilabel accuracy are very closed for both the models.
 But, the F1 Score(Micro & Macro) of `distilroberta-base` is higher than `distilbert-base-uncased` model's F1 Score.
-So, we can say that, `distilroberta-base` performed better for the given dataset.
+So, we can say that, `distilroberta-base` performed slightly better for the given dataset.

 # Model Compression and ONNX Inference
 The trained model has a memory of 300+ MB.
 I compressed this model using ONNX quantization and brought it to ~78.8 MB.